Venue: Morley Town Hall

 To receive any apologies for absence.

-RESOLVED – That the minutes of the meeting held on 14th March 2022, be approved as a correct record.
+RESOLVED – That the minutes of the meeting held on 22 September be confirmed as a correct record.

 In accordance with Paragraphs 4.16 and 4.17 of the Community Committee Procedure Rules, at the discretion of the Chair a period of up to 10 minutes may be allocated at each ordinary meeting for members of the public to make representations or to ask questions on matters within the terms of reference of the Community Committee.
 This period of time may be extended at the discretion of the Chair.
 No member of the public shall speak for more than three minutes in the Open Forum, except by permission of the Chair.